Asher-MS/timdo/README.md

-## Note: currently the webapp will not function properly on mobile devices!!
+## Note: Please Turn off brave sheilds if you are using BraveBrowser for the proper functioning of the app